ursatile/css4eng/304-using-css-grid.md

 Items within the grid can target specific rows and columns using the `grid-column-start`, `grid-column-end`, `grid-row-start` and `grid-row-end` properties.

 Something which often trips people up when they first encounter this syntax: we're not specifying the row or column number, we're specifying the *line between them*.
-I think one of the reasons there's so much confusion here is that there's some really misleading behaviour baked into the CSS grid spec:
+I think one of the reasons there's so much confusion here is that there's some really misleading behaviour baked into the CSS grid spec.
+Take a look at this code and the resulting output:

 {% example grid-start-end-edge-case.html elements="style" iframe %}

+Div #1 - the red one - clearly starts and ends in column 3, and starts and ends in row 2... right?

+No. This is actually invalid syntax.
+The numbers refer to lines, not rows/columns, so an item which starts *and ends* at column grid line 1 actually has zero width... but there's a fallback rule in the CSS grid spec which says that if the combination of a start and an end rule would create an element with zero (or negative) size, ignore the end rule... and because the default is to span a single row/column, it looks like it worked.

+Here's an example that specifies start and end lines correctly.
+This example also creates some overlapping elements; these will be stacked in the order they appear in the HTML, unless you override this using a `z-index`:

 {% example grid-item-start-end.html elements="style" iframe %}